Endgrain Editions 5: Richard Wagener

 The book will of course be lavishly illustrated with multi-colour borders, as well as with photographs of original proofs and other work from the press.

 We plan to issue Bordering on the Sublime: Ornamental Typography at the Curwen Press in three states.
 Please note, however, that the prices given here are only estimates, and will probably rise: costs of paper, binding materials (the bindings are not yet designed), labour, and type are rising constantly, and the pricing of books this far in advance is problematic under such pressures.
 We have also slightly modified the number of copies of the A and B states.
-(Copies of the A state are already fully subscribed.)
-A subsequent posting will update these things.
 However, the present estimations of the three states of the book are as follows:

-A. 50 copies.
-Fully subscribed.
-Quarter leather & decorated paper, with many borders accompanying the text, some folding out, and a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
+A. Probably 60 copies.
+Full stamped leather, with many borders accompanying the text, some folding out, and a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
 With appendices including a facsimile reprinting of ‘A Grammar of Typographical Ornament’ by Sarah Clutton, first published in The Monotype Recorder, notes identifying the individual ornaments used in each border in the book, and a selected checklist of books on typographical ornaments.
-Accompanied by a portfolio containing all the oversized borders, several new borders created for this book, + one original Curwen proof.
+Accompanied by a portfolio containing all the oversized borders, new borders created for this book, plus one original Curwen proof.
 Typographical frontispiece.
+Approximately 250 pages.
 Boxed.

-B. About 50 copies.
-As above, but Quarter cloth, with portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
+B. About 40 copies.
+As above, but Quarter cloth with decorated paper, with a portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
 Slipcased.

 RESERVATIONS are RECOMMENDED.
 Visit our Ordering page to order this title.